xp44mm/Notebook/ASP.NET/Demystifying HttpClient APIs.md

 #### Chaining of Handlers

 One of the key advantages of the `System.Net.Http.HttpClient` API design is the ability to insert custom handlers and create a chain of handler objects underneath an `HttpClient` object.
-For example, let’s say you are building an app that queries a web service for some data.
+For example, let's say you are building an app that queries a web service for some data.
 You have custom logic to handle HTTP 4xx (client error) and 5xx (server error) responses from the server and want to take specific retry steps, such as trying a different endpoint or adding user credentials.
 You would ideally want to separate this HTTP-related work from the rest of your business logic which just cares about the data returned from the web service.

 This can be achieved by creating a new handler class that derives from the `DelegatingHandler` class (e.g. CustomHandler1), then create a new instance of it and pass that in to the `HttpClient` constructor.
 The `InnerHandler` property of the `DelegatingHandler` class is used to specify the next handler in the chain – for example, you could add another custom handler (e.g. CustomHandler2) to the chain.
 For the last handler, you can set the inner handler to an `HttpClientHandler` instance – this will pass the request on to the HTTP stack of the OS.
 Here's how this looks conceptually: